GZ-W7/ADAM-PythonAssistant/README.md

 ## Download exe only - This is the demo as well
 An exe can be downloaded by  pressing on "Installer", "SetupADAM.exe" and "Download raw file".
 When run, windows doesn't like it but you need to press on run anyways.
 I promise its not malware.
 Then it's a normal installer.

+The reason why I includef an installer insteaf of an exe, is because windows does not trust a random exe (with good reason) off of the internet.

 ## Important note
 Note: SSL Verification is off for fetching quotes